 Tightly pinch the edges to seal well.
 If the edges are not pinched and pressed tightly, the seam might open up during proofing/deep frying.

 Next, to double secure, fold the edges over to one side at least once, like folding a brown lunch bag.
 Press the edges again to secure.

 Keeping the seam side on the bottom, put the bread back onto the silicone mat and cover with a damp towel while working on the rest of the dough.

 Once all the dough has curry filling, crack the egg into a bowl and whisk well.
 Place the panko in a shallow bowl/tray.
 Using a pastry brush, coat the formed dough with egg and then panko.

-Cover the bread with plastic wrap and let rise at 100 ºF (38 ºC) for 45-60 minutes or until 1.5 times its size (I used proof setting in my oven).
-If you touch the dough with your finger, indentation will stay on the dough.
+Cover the bread with plastic wrap and let rise at 100ºF (38ºC) for 45-60 minutes or until 1.5 times its size (I used proof setting in my oven).
+If you touch the dough with your finger, the indentation will stay on the dough.

-Heat the deep frying oil to 320ºF (160ºC) in a pot.
-Place 2-3 curry breads into the oil, seam side down.
+In a deep frying pot (I like using my 2.75QT Staub), heat the 4 cups (960 ml) oil to 320ºF (160ºC).
+Place 2-3 pieces of the curry bread into the oil, seam side down.
 After a few seconds, flip it around so the seam side is now up.
 You may need to hold it with a pair of tongs.
 Keep turning them while they deep fry, until they cook to a golden brown, about 2-3 minutes.
 Drain the oil well and transfer to the wire rack or some paper towels to drain while it cools.
 Serve hot or at room temperature.